SecretFoundation/SNIPs/SNIP-721.md

 | tokens  | array of string | A list of token IDs controlled by this contract                      | no       |

 ### <a name="ownerof"></a>OwnerOf
 OwnerOf returns the owner of the specified token if the querier is the owner or has been granted permission to view the owner.
-If the querier is the owner, OwnerOf will also display all the addresses that have been given transfer permission.
+If the querier is the owner, OwnerOf must also display all the addresses that have been given transfer permission.
 The transfer approval list is provided as part of CW-721 compliance; however, the token owner is advised to use [NftDossier (see below)](#nftdossier) for a more complete list that includes view_owner and view_private_metadata approvals (which CW-721 is not capable of keeping private).
 If no [viewer](#viewerinfo) is provided, OwnerOf must only display the owner if ownership is public for this token.

 ##### Request
 ```